direktiv/direktiv.github.io/docs/installation/direktiv.md

 - Knative
 - Direktiv

-The following is a two-step orcess.
+The following is a two-step process.
 First Knative is installed.
 Knative is responsible to execute Direktiv's serverless functions.
 It comes pre-configured to work with Direktiv.

 ## Knative